Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 Nodes can only execute private transactions if they can access and decrypt the payload.
 All nodes share a common public state created through public transactions and have a local unique private state.

-### State verification

-To determine if nodes are in sync, the public state root hash is included in the block.
-Private transactions are only processed by participating nodes, so it's impossible to reach global consensus on the private state.

-To validate that the private state change from a private transaction is the same across all participants, use [`eth_storageRoot`](../../Reference/API-Methods.md#eth_storageroot), specifying the private smart contract address and block height.
-If the state is in sync across all participating nodes, they return the same root hash.

 ### Privacy enhancements and private state validation

 When [privacy enhancements](PrivacyEnhancements.md) are enabled and